opencultureagency/Migrant-Media-Network/README.md

 # Migrant-Media-Network
-Workshop resources and informational materials of the r0g_Migrant-Media-Network program
+Workshop resources and informational materials of the r0g_Migrant-Media-Network programn starting in July 2019